endropie/mcp-setup/README.md

 ### Building and Validation

-The framework provides comprehensive validation to ensure your tools are properly documented and functional:
+The setup provides comprehensive validation to ensure your tools are properly documented and functional:

 ```bash
 # Build with automatic validation (recommended)